codership/documentation/galeracluster/source/kb/detecting-slow-node.rst

 .. rst-class:: article-stats

-   Length: 297 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 297 words; Published: April 1, 2014; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 By design, the performance of a cluster cannot be higher than the performance of the slowest node in the cluster.
 Even if you have only one node, its performance can be considerably slower when compared with running the same server in a standalone mode (i.e., without a wsrep Provider).

 This is particularly true for large transactions---even if they are within transaction size limits.
 This is why it's important to be able to detect a slow node on a cluster.

-.. rst-class:: kb
+.. rst-class:: section-heading
 .. rubric:: Scenario

 .. _`finding-slow-nodes`: